-Last updated on August 15th, 2018 at 01:31 pm
+Last updated on June 18th, 2021 at 01:36 pm

 It’s well known that survey results can exhibit biases.
 Collectively, these biases are known as response biases [Furnham 1986].
 Sources of response bias include phrasing of questions, the demeanor of the interviewer, the desires of the participants to be good experimental subjects, attempts by subjects to respond with the “right answers,” selection of subjects, and more.
 These sources of bias are real, and we must address them when we design surveys.

 But I have in mind here a set of biases more specific to technical debt.
 For example, when we ask subjects for examples of technical debt, they’re more likely to recall and provide examples of artifacts that exist than they are to provide examples of artifacts that don’t exist.
 This happens because of a cognitive bias called selection bias.
 The effect isn’t intentional, and it can dramatically skew results.

 Selection bias is an example of a cognitive bias.
-In this case, selection bias acts to skew the data in such a way as to interfere with proper randomization, which ensures that the sample obtained doesn’t accurately represent the actual population of technical debt artifacts.
+In this case, selection bias acts to skew the data in such a way as to interfere with proper randomization, which ensures that the sample data doesn’t accurately represent the actual population of technical debt artifacts.
 Specifically, the data will tend to under-represent technical debt artifacts that don’t exist.
 Related phenomena are absence blindness and survivorship bias.

 Mitigating the risk of undercounting nonexistent debt items

 It’s helpful for surveys to include questions that specifically ask subjects to report technical debt items that don’t exist, but which would be helpful if they did exist—like missing regression tests.
 Even more helpful: conduct brainstorming sessions for engineers in which the goal is to list missing artifacts, tools, or processes that comprise technical debt precisely because they’re missing.